pinavetas/SpotifyMuteAds/README.md

 "developer mode extensions" nag popup every time you start Chrome, unless you're using Chrome on Linux.

-1.	`git clone https://github.com/pinavetas/silent-spotify-ads` or click Download ZIP on webpage https://github.com/pinavetas/silent-spotify-ads.
+1.	`git clone https://github.com/pinavetas/SpotifyMuteAds` or click Download ZIP on webpage https://github.com/pinavetas/SpotifyMuteAds.

 2. Open `chrome://extensions` in Chrome.

 3. Check "Developer mode" at the top-right.

-4. Click "Load unpacked extension...", then select the cloned `mute-new-tabs` directory or drag and drop over the extensions page the downloaded zip.
+4. Click "Load unpacked extension...", then select the cloned `SpotifyMuteAds` directory or drag and drop over the extensions page the downloaded zip.